ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI

 where $L_\text{bridge}$ is the number of metal layers in the bridge, $A_\text{bridge}$ is the area occupied by the silicon bridge in the package substrate, $N_\text{bridge}$ is the number of silicon bridges, $Y(\text{bridge}, p)$ is the yield of fabricating the silicon bridge in process $p$ in the bridge cavity, $\text{EPLA}_\text{bridge}(p)$ is the energy per unit layer per unit area of patterning the silicon bridge in process $p$.

-{\it (c) Active interposer:} Active interposers are manufactured to include active transistor devices within the interposer, providing several unique capabilities not possible with passive interposers.
-We model these interposers as an additional large die that is typically in an older technology node when compared to the chiplets and are patterned with both FEOL layers for active silicon and BEOL layers for interconnects.
+{\it (c) Active interposer:} Active interposers are manufactured to include transistor devices within the interposer, providing several unique capabilities not possible with passive interposers.
+We model these interposers as an additional large die that is typically in an older technology node compared to the chiplets.
 However, unlike a regular chiplet, the active region is only restricted to local regions with routers and repeaters.

-We use a similar model based on Equation~\eqref{eq:CFPA} to estimate CFP overhead from active interposer.
-Interposer-based packaging architectures have higher CFP when compared to the RDL fan-out-based packaging and EMIB-based packaging as the interposer acts as an additional large silicon die that spans the entire area of all the chiplets put together with BEOL layers across the entire interposer and active FEOL layers locally in those areas that have routers or repeaters.
+We use a similar model based on Eq.~\eqref{eq:CFPA} to estimate CFP overhead from active interposer.
+Interposer-based packaging architectures have higher CFP when compared to the RDL fanout-based packaging and EMIB-based packaging as the interposer acts as an additional large silicon die that spans the entire area of all the chiplets put together with BEOL layers across the entire interposer and active FEOL layers locally in those areas that have routers or repeaters.

 {\it (d) Passive interposer:} Unlike active interposers, passive interposers only contain metal interconnect, so they cannot include active logic like routers, or repeaters in the interposer.
 We model the CFP of the passive interposer in a similar way as Equation~\eqref{eq:rdl-cfp} on a per unit area and per layer basis.